Membership & Communications Manager

 MMD is a charity and company limited by guarantee, governed by a board of directors (currently eleven) led by interim Chair Sean Gray, who heads up Music Theatre International (MTI) Europe.

 Further information can be found at www.mercurymusicals.com

 Musical Theatre Network (MTN) was formed as Musical Theatre Matters in 2005 and became MTN in 2012.
 It works with, and on behalf of, its membership to support and create opportunities for new musical theatre in the UK.
 Its membership is a national network of venues, producers, colleges, directors, organisations and individuals developing or staging new musical theatre.
 MTN works to strengthen and diversify the new musical theatre sector nationwide, and so support development of the art form.
-MTN currently has over 230 members and is fast growing, with a year-round events programme of industry discussions, networking and professional development opportunities taking place in London and elsewhere.
+MTN currently has over 230 members, with a year-round events programme of strategic industry discussions, networking and professional development opportunities taking place in London and around the UK.

-MTN is a not-for-profit company limited by guarantee, governed by a board of directors (currently nine), chaired by Jodi Myers.
+MTN is a not-for-profit company limited by guarantee, governed by a board of directors (currently eight), chaired by Jodi Myers.
 Directors are drawn from across the country and meet on a quarterly basis.

 Further information can be found at www.musicaltheatrenetwork.com

-MTN and MMD share an office near Victoria tube station in central London.
+MTN and MMD share a ground floor office near Victoria Station in central London.
 While there is lift access between floors within the building, there are six steps at the entrance, so unfortunately the building is not fully accessible.

 The Membership and Communications Manager provides a range of services to the members of MMD and MTN.
 They are involved in recruiting new members, collaborating on the planning and delivery of members’ events and co-ordinating related communications.
-They are often the first point of contact for members, therefore it’s vital they set an appropriately friendly and professional tone as representative of both organisations.
+They are often the first point of contact for members, therefore it’s vital they set an appropriately friendly and professional tone as a representative of both organisations.
 In the past two years, this role has become responsible for setting up and running the digital interactions and events with members and the wider sector.

 The Membership & Communications Manager works for both MMD and MTN, and reports to the Executive Directors of both organisations.
 A typical week would consist of two days devoted primarily to MMD and two days to MTN, with the fifth day focused on joint venture events/communications, although there is often flexibility around this.
 This role works closely in collaboration with MMD’s Administrative Manager, Martin Jackson.
 MTN’s Executive Director is employed for five days a week, MMD’s Executive Director for four days a week, and MMD’s Administrative Manager for four days a week.

-• Provide an efficient, informed and courteous point of contact for all existing and prospective members, as well as managing general enquiries, pro-actively encouraging new members to join through wider communications, and setting the tone for a friendly, mutually-supportive community of members
+- Provide an efficient, informed and courteous point of contact for all existing and prospective members, as well as managing general enquiries, pro-actively encouraging new members to join through wider communications, and setting the tone for a friendly, mutually supportive community of collaborative members.

-• Ensure members’ details are kept up to date on our CRM database and on both MMD and MTN’s websites
+- Ensure members’ details are kept up to date on our CRM database and on both MMD and MTN’s websites

-• Working closely with the Executive Directors, manage and implement a communications strategy – currently including daily use of social media; designing digital marketing campaigns including designing visual media; co-ordinating, proofing and writing copy for emails about members’ events, wider opportunities and initiatives; weekly email circulation of members’ activities; and bi-monthly newsletters to both memberships; and news stories and testimonials on the websites.
+- Working closely with the Executive Directors, manage and implement a communications strategy – currently including daily use of social media; designing digital marketing campaigns including designing visual media; co-ordinating, proofing and writing copy for emails about members’ events, wider opportunities and initiatives; weekly or fortnightly email circulation of members’ activities; occasional newsletter updates to both memberships; and news stories and testimonials on the websites.

 - Pro-actively gather information and listings of relevant new musical theatre productions / development sharings around the UK, including by members, for inclusion in MTN’s new British musical theatre listings, MTN and MMD mailings and wider advocacy, including raising the profile of new musicals across the UK.